griffey13/PathFinding/README.md

     astar.loadFile('your_JSON_filename_here.json');
 ```

-An alternative to loading a JSON file to obtain the battlefield grid is to directly specify thye battlergrid yourself as provided below
+An alternative to loading a JSON file to obtain the battlefield grid is to directly specify the battlergrid  as provided below
 ```cpp
     std::vector<int> dataField = { -1, -1, -1, -1, -1, -1, -1, -1, -1, -1,
                                    -1, -1, -1,  3,  3, 3, -1, -1, -1, -1,